 Are NESO working with other system operators and technology OEMs to determine the best practice for updated compliance requirements and test methods?

 The objective of the Compliance Optimization Project is to strengthen the existing compliance process by prioritising customer-centric approaches and enhancing efficiency and coordination among stakeholders.
-Currently, the COP does not encompass the technical elements of the compliance process.
+Currently, the COP does not encompass the technical elements of the compliance process. remove

 Is the process optimisation looking at updating and improving the drafting of the BCA technical requirements in Appendix F?